itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 This section is about using client side JavaScript to communicate (aka network) with the outside world.
 There are a number of ways we can make network connections to servers from our web browser -- e.g. web sockets, webRTC, and HTTP -- but we will focus our attention specifically on communicating over HTTP using **XHR** and its more friendlier API, the **Fetch API**.

 In this section you will learn about how you can use JavaScript to communicate with outside servers and APIs from the browser.

+For a nice blog post about interacting with APIs and building dynamic frontend interfaces see: [How to Connect to an API with JavaScript](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/).

 ## Background: XHR: XMLHttpRequest